THE IMMACULATE SYSTEM

 Each campaign will feature its own mix of incentives and rewards.
 That said, combat victories traditionally place high on the list of ways an adventurer might cultivate power and prestige.
 Not only do ordinary campaigns quickly turn new player characters into hardened combatants, but these characters also face risk of death.
 In a world where ancient dragons exist and giant beasts are not even particularly rare, a group of capable and well-balanced adventurers can find themselves overwhelmed by opposition.
 Player character death is a real possibility during all but the most peaceful adventures.

 Running a campaign well requires satisfying an extraordinary array of demands.
 You must decide which rules are optional, and you must make final determinations whenever rules are adjudicated.
-If running well-prepared material, you are responsible for its interpretation and, where appropriate, its adaptation.
+If running well-prepared material, you are responsible for its interpretation and, where appropriate, its modification.
 If working from sparse notes or entirely improvising, constant adaptation and spontaneous creativity are both needed.
-You must also facilitate play, supporting a healthy group dynamic despite constantly exposing that group to stressful scenarios.
-An adversarial yet collaborative participant, a fair yet firm judge, a fun yet flexible storyteller – presiding over any portion of a campaign involves simultaneously performing several complex roles.
+You must also facilitate play, supporting a healthy group dynamic even while repeatedly exposing that group to stressful situations.
+An adversarial yet collaborative participant, a fair yet firm judge, a coherent yet flexible storyteller – presiding over any portion of a campaign involves simultaneously performing several complex roles.

 Managing each session is fraught with challenges and compromises.
-Seconds become precious when mananging the attention of the group.
-Lengthier exercises in the calm of preparation might save much less time than they require, but this savings is realized in the thick of sessions when matters most.
-Some people excel at narrative improvisation, some people excel at tactical wargaming, and some people excel at voice acting; but every Dungeon Master (DM) benefits from
+Seconds become precious when commanding the attention of a group.
+Lengthier exercises in the calm of preparation might save much less time than they require, but this savings is realized in the thick of gatherings when every moment could be precious to each individual present.
+Sessions meant to involve figurines on physical terrain should minimize group time consumed by related logistics.
+Even sessions entirely confined to the theater of the mind can benefit from extensive notes prepared in advance.
+Some people excel at narrative improvisation, some people excel at tactical wargaming, and some people excel at voice acting; but every Dungeon Master (DM) benefits from a foundation established through forethought and material readiness.

 ↟ Contents ↟ ↡ Index ↡ ↑ Preface ↑ → Introduction ← ↓ Characters ↓